hannahlyon/instacart-predictions/README.md

 We have access to their data which is consists of 3M orders from 200K users.
 Our goal is to apply machine learning to predict whether a product ordered by an Instacart user was reordered.

-Group member: Hannah Lyon, Andy Cheo, Marine Lin
+Group member: Hannah Lyon, Andy Cheon, Marine Lin

 # Main Goal
 How well can we predict whether a product ordered by an Instacart user was reordered?